yinrouni/System/Lab1_UnixTerminal/part1/README.md

 ## Going Further

-(Some more programs to research and try out
+(Some more programs to research and try out)

 1. history
 2. tree
 3. touch
 4. awk
 5. sed

+- Another task would be to now go back and make a linked list out of the data we have read in. :)